AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 ### Integrate Adobe Analytics with AEM Forms for Core Components {#integrate-adobe-analytics-with-aem-forms-for-core-components}

-1. On your AEM instance, Go to **[Forms]** >> **[Forms and Document]** and select you Form.
+1. On your AEM instance, Go to **[!UICONTROL Forms]** >> **[!UICONTROL Forms and Document]** and select you Form.
 1. Select the Task Panel on the Left and click **Setup Analytics** and **Activate Adobe Analytics**.
 1. Provide the name that you prefer for the report suite, Click **[!UICONTROL Next]** and **[!UICONTROL Save]**.
-1. Once you save the project, the setup runs for sometime till installation and integration of Fast Track Analytics with your AEM Forms, you can also check the integration status.
+1. Once you save the project, the setup runs for sometime till installation and integration of Fast Track Analytics with your AEM Forms, you can also check the integration status while installation.

     >[!NOTE]
     >
     >If your installation does not set up in sometime, retry.
-If the issue still persists, you can connect to the Analytics Support team.
+If the issue still persists, you can connect to the Support team.

 1. Navigate to your form, and you see that Adobe Analytics is integrated to your form.